Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Olive oil contains biologically active phenolic compounds (polyphenols) (8).
 Phenolic compounds have positive effects on plasma lipoproteins, oxidative damage, inflammatory markers, platelet and cellular function, and antimicrobial activity.

 Studies also show that olive oil can increase adiponectin levels (9).
-Adiponectin is a protein hormone which is involved in regulating glucose levels as well as fatty acid breakdown.
+Adiponectin is a protein hormone that is involved in regulating glucose levels as well as fatty acid breakdown.
 Low levels of adiponectin are associated with inflammation.
 (10)

 Extra virgin olive oil is the healthiest form of olive oil and has the richest flavor.
 It is made without any heat or chemicals and has a low smoke point.
 Because of its low smoke point, extra virgin olive oil is best used drizzled over cooked or raw foods, or as a salad dressing.